patryk93/TaskManager/README.md

 # Options in program

-- add - to add new task
+- add - to add new task,
-- remove - to remove selected task
+- remove - to remove selected task,
-- list - to show all tasks
+- list - to show all tasks,
-- exit - to end program
+- exit - to end program.